Flores-JassoLab/ExtendAlign/mkmodules/mk-bedtools_getfasta/readme.md

 ```

 **Note(s):**

-* For this example, tabs ware replaced by simple white spaces.
+* For this example, TABs were replaced by white spaces.
 * This type of file is created by the `mk-get_EA_coordinates` module.

 ### Output: